cocotb/cocotb/documentation/source/testbench_tools.rst

 Examples and specific bus implementation bus drivers (AMBA, Avalon, XGMII, and others) exist in the :class:`.Driver` class enabling a test to append transactions to perform the serialization of transactions onto a physical interface.
-Here is an example using the Avalon bus driver in the ``endian_swapper``
+Here is an example using an Avalon bus driver:
-example:

 .. code-block:: python3